LISTEN TO THIS ARTICLE:

 According to the classic 12 step philosophy, you either have a problem or you don’t.
 And if you do have a problem, you can’t use any substances.
 Other programs are a bit more flexible than this.
 They include ideas like harm reduction, switching the “drug of choice” to a less dangerous substance.

+SMART Recovery is an excellent sobriety alternative to 12 step programs.
 Like 12 step programs, SMART meetings are mutual support groups facilitated by people who have found sobriety through the SMART system.
 But the tools and the narrative about personal power are different.
 The foundation of SMART Recovery rests on evidence-based therapies such as Cognitive Behavioral Therapy and Motivational Interviewing.
 SMART stands for “self-management and recovery training.”
 The program helps people learn practical skills for dealing with urges.
 People break out of negative cycles of thoughts, feelings, and behaviors and, with support, discover the motivation to stay sober.

 LifeRing follows the “3-S” philosophy: sobriety, secularity, and self-help.
 It requires a desire to be sober from all substances and does not have a religious aspect.
 LifeRing doesn’t have any specific steps or program.
 The general goal is to diminish the power of the ‘addict self’ and support the ‘sober self,’ but beyond that, it is very free-form.
 Groups do not go through any specific doctrine but rather share with each other what has worked and what hasn’t.
 The members then develop their own individual paths to recovery.